The application for the 2024 Mirzayan Fellowship is no longer open.

 At UCSF, her research focused on the development of the vertebrate nervous system.
 In particular, she analyzed the molecular mechanism by which diffusible cues guide the migration of developing axons.
 While at UCSF, she found that although she enjoyed basic research, she was increasingly interested in the role that science plays in society and looked forward to a career that would allow her to utilize her scientific knowledge to address the political and social problems facing our nation.

-Tragically, she was unable to reach that goal when she lost her life during the last week of the fellowship program.
-The National Academy of Sciences has named the program in her honor.
+Tragically, she was unable to reach that goal when she lost her life during the last week of the Policy Fellowship Program.
+The National Academy of Sciences has renamed the program in her honor.